BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ##### Administration forum create topic view
 ![Administration forum create topic view](media/readme/site_images/admin_forum_create_topic.JPG "Example of the Administration forum create topic view")

-Once logged in, staff members have access to the same functionality as members and additonal functionality which is not made available to a regular user for testing purposes and to maintain stock control etc. The staff status allows selected users to access the management area where staff can view all products, categories, manufacturers, newsletter subscribers and contact us messages sent by site users to administration, and allows access to the django administration area where the staff member can view all products, orders, newsletter subscribers, forum categories, reviews, comments, users etc and has administration priveledges which allows them to create edit and update reviews, comments, bookings, users etc. The administration area is required in order to publish posts, comments, reviews etc, which have been submitted for approval prior to getting published.
 <br>

 ## User Stories